adamnemecek/SwiftMIDI/README.md

 These simple extensions make it possible to do the following three things in swift:

-- iterate over packets in a packetlist (packets may be longer than 256 bytes)
+- iterate over packets in a packetlist (packets may be longer than 256 bytes) see [MIDIPacketList/main.swift](MIDIPacketList/main.swift)
-- add packets to packetLists
+- add packets to packetLists see [MIDIPacketList/main.swift](MIDIPacketList/main.swift)
-- read and write open ended structs like MIDIRawData, MIDIMetaEvent, MusicEventUserData
+- read and write open ended structs like MIDIRawData, MIDIMetaEvent, MusicEventUserData see [OpenEndedStructs/main.swift](OpenEndedStructs/main.swift)

 ### MIDIPacketGetNextPacket, MIDIPacketListGetPacket